LukasMurdock/LukasMurdock.github.io/_posts/2020-07-2-2020-presidential-website-teardown.md

 ---

+## Non-political Analysis

+As noted in previous analysis, donaldjtrump.com boasts a significantly higher donation default across the board.
+Taking another moment on forms, donaldjtrump.com hosts a slew of dark patterns within it’s forms.
+Dark patterns are items carefully crafted to trick users into doing things they might not otherwise do.
+I’ll call the higher donation defaults a form of dark pattern, but the more prominent one is the opt-out monthly recurring donation.
+The default on joebiden.com is “No, donate once.”

+**Donaldjtrump.com has nearly double the pages as joebiden.com.** The pages on donaldjtrump.com primarily come from the /media/ subfolder.

+**For the most part, pages on donaldjtrump.com have duplicate unique meta descriptions.** Almost all pages contain “Help continue our promise to Keep America Great!”

+Donaldjtrump.com opted to use a subdomain for spanish versions of the site, while joebiden.com uses hreflang.

+**Donaldjtrump.com has over double the amount of backlinks compared to joebiden.com.** But joebiden.com has 27 percent more dofollow links.

+**Donaldjtrump.com has nearly three times the amount of referring domains** and has the same dofollow percentage as joebiden.com.

+The top referring page for donaldjtrump.com is an online news site focused primarily on the entertainment industry.
+The top referring page for joebiden.com is a politically conservative U.S. advocacy group.

+**The top page on donaldjtrump.com is the shopping page…**

+**During the week on June 14-21, donaldjtrump.com had seven times more pages indexed than joebiden.com.**

+The top two subdomains on donaldjtrump.com are for eCommerce, and a clone of gop.com.
+While the top two subdomains for joebiden.com are both for form handling.

+**The subdomain donate.donaldjtrump.com has a maximum donation default of $33,900…**

+Donaldjtrump.com has a slew of subdomains that act as landing pages targeting (in order of indexed pages): black voices, women, veterans, pro-life voices, democrats, moms, workers, greek voices, cops, asians, sheriffs, military families, and irish americans.

+Donaldjtrump.com has three dev login subdomains, while joebiden.com has a test subdomain.

+Donaldjtrump.com has subfolders for media and assets, while joebiden.com has subfolders for Wordpress content and espanol.

+**Donaldjtrump.com has tried MANY tools for analytics and optimization.** MediaMath, an analytics tool still used by joebiden.com, was no longer detected on donaldjtrump.com starting January 2017.
+Twitter Analytics was also no longer detected starting February 2020.
+Interestingly Yahoo eb Analytics is still detected on donaldjtrump.com.

+**Donaldjtrump.com CMS:** Expression Engine, **Web Host:** Cloudflare
+**Joebiden.com CMS:** Wordpress, **Web Host:** Pantheon

+Aside from the candidate, **titles on joebiden.com tend to focus on his team and his campaign**.
+While **titles on donaldjtrump.com tend to focus on Joe Biden and real news.**

+---

 If you see a mistake or have a question, feel free to reach out [through this site](/contact/) or on [Twitter](https://www.twitter.com/Lukasauras_Rex).